 A: Duke uses standard language for endowment agreements to ensure consistency in management of the funds.
 As we work with you to establish the endowment, we will discuss your preferences and suggestions with you.

 Q: Do I need to sign an endowment agreement or meet a minimum gift level if I want to give to an existing endowment?

 A: No. You can make a gift of any size to an existing endowment fund without signing an endowment agreement.
 There may be an existing endowment that reflects your interests and to which you can add your support.
 Also, many donors who have established endowment funds in the past continue making gifts to them over time.
 The larger a fund is, the more it can do each year.

 Q: How is the distribution from an endowment used?
 Are there any administrative assessments against endowments?

 A: The spending distribution from each endowment fund is used to support the purpose as specified in the endowment agreement between the donor and the University.
-The University may assess reasonable charges against the market value of and/or distributions from the endowment to help defray certain expenses including fundraising and indirect costs associated with administering the endowment, such as space and academic and administrative support.
+The University may assess reasonable charges against the market value of and/or distributions from the endowment to help defray certain expenses including development and indirect costs associated with administering the endowment, such as space and academic and administrative support.

 Stewardship and Recognition

 Q: How do I find out about my endowment after I have made my gift?

 A: Once an endowment reaches the minimum funding level and starts generating spendable income, Duke will begin sending you annual reports detailing the value and use of your endowment fund.
 Financial aid endowment donors learn about their scholarship and fellowship recipients, and professorship donors are updated on news of their chair-holders.
 When you establish an endowment at Duke, you begin a new relationship with Duke, and the university will write to you—and later to your family—every year with an update on what your gift is making possible.